 - By Part + Color (By Element) – If you have a very large collection, you might have enough of the most common parts that you decide to also sort common parts by color.
 This is how LEGO parts are sorted at the LEGO Headquarters in Billund, Denmark.

 (Unless you have one of the largest private LEGO collections in the world, you are unlikely to sort anything beyond basic bricks, plates, and cheese slopes by both part and color.)

 I’ve collected the best storage suggestions for collections sorted by Part (or by Part + Color) in Chapter 5: LEGO Storage for Large Collections.

 By reading many discussions about LEGO storage and talking with LEGO builders at conventions, I’ve learned that biggest influence on the organizational strategies and storage solutions people pick is the size of their LEGO collection.

 While there are many organizational approaches you can try on the journey from a small LEGO collection to a collection with thousands of LEGO bricks, I’ve prepared the following suggestions based on the size of your LEGO collection.

 If you have:

-- Less than 2,000 pieces — No organization is needed; spread your LEGO bricks out on a table or the floor and build something awesome.
+- Fewer than 3,000 pieces — No organization is needed; spread your LEGO bricks out on a table or the floor and build something awesome.